 In some cases, your HVAC system might take enough humidity out of the air to create great painting conditions.
 Don’t take it for granted, though.
-Measure your home’s humidity and if necessary, buy, rent, or borrow a dehumidifier while you paint.
+Measure your home’s humidity and if necessary, buy, rent, or borrow a dehumidifier, air mover, or high volume fan while you paint.

 Don’t overlook humidity that isn’t related to the weather, either.
 Need to paint a bathroom?
 Avoid using the shower or tub too soon before or after you paint.

 This may seem obvious, but if it’s possible to bring any of the painted surfaces inside, do so.
 For example, if you’re painting a door, it’s better to remove it and set up a painting area inside instead.

 This is an important trick to use when you’re painting in high humidity whether you’re indoors or outdoors.
 Instead of one or two moderate to thick coats, opt for several thin coats.
 Thin coats of paint will dry at a quicker rate, which means they’re more likely to cure without issue.

 Aside from being one of the most beautiful times of the year, fall is the perfect time to paint the exterior of your home.
 The temperature is moderate and typically sunny.
 There are also fewer insects and no pollen to worry about entering your home.

 Just keep in mind that the best time to paint does mean a better paint job.
 Think of the word “best” as being synonymous with pleasant.
 The Fall season always makes a perfect time for exterior painting when the clouds that seem to loom over Raleigh, NC, manage to clear out and take the humidity along with it.

 Getting a Great Paint Job in (Almost) Any Humidity